Australian watchdog urges action on local gas prices

 The Australian Competition and Consumer Commission (ACCC) said offers to local gas users had fallen by early 2020 to around A$8-A$11 per gigajoule ($5.75-$7.90), but that was far above the A$6/GJ netback price for liquefied natural gas (LNG) exports.

-The netback price is the LNG price in Japan, minus shipping costs to Japan and the transport cost from the Walumbilla hub to export terminals in the state of Queensland.
+The netback price is the spot LNG price in Japan, minus transport costs to Queensland export terminals and shipping costs to Japan.

 “The ACCC is very concerned with the widening gap between domestic and export parity prices, which will have an inevitable impact on Australia’s industrial sector during what is already a difficult economic period,” ACCC Chairman Rod Sims said in a statement.

-The regulator has investigated gas prices since 2017 amid worries about a supply crunch in eastern Australia after three plants run by ConocoPhillips, Royal Dutch Shell and Santos started exporting LNG from Queensland.
+The regulator has monitored gas prices since 2017 amid worries about a supply crunch in eastern Australia after three plants run by ConocoPhillips, Royal Dutch Shell and Santos started exporting LNG from Queensland.

-The concerns led the government to threaten export curbs on gas producers, who then agreed to step up supply to the domestic market.
+The concerns led the government to threaten export curbs on gas producers, who then reached a formal agreement to boost supply to the domestic market.

 “I am yet to hear a compelling reason from LNG producers as to why domestic users are paying substantially higher prices than buyers in international markets,” Sims said.